 Fire alarm inspections and building evacuation drills are conducted twice annually by the Environmental Health & Safety unit in conjunction with UCCS Police.
 These drills and evacuations are specifically designed by the UCCS Police Department to assess and evaluate campus emergency plans and capabilities.
+Fire drills are conducted in all residence halls to include training for building occupants.
+Resident Assistants and Professional Staff receive additional training on fire systems, evacuation drills and roles during an emergency.
 Building emergency Floor Liaisons train annually on evacuation drills along with other initial response scenarios.
-The campus Leadership Team meets twice annually to perform emergency operations exercises.
+Members from the campus Leadership Team meets twice annually to perform emergency operations exercises.
 Emergency e-mail messages and our Emergency Notification System mass messaging system are tested several times each year.
 Each test on campus will be documented by UCCS Police, which will include the date, time, and whether the test was announced or unannounced.
 UCCS Police will publicize emergency response and evacuation procedures in conjunction with at least one test per calendar year.
+Shelter in place drills are conducted annually to train campus members on the Standard Response Protocol.
+The procedures were adopted from potential active harmer incidents on campus.
+The training has been institutionalized in K-12 curriculum across Colorado for over ten years and effectively integrated into higher education environments.